own3d/docs/docs/docs/extensions/syntax-for-forms.md

 The `select` field allow you to create a select input.
 We offer three different styles: `select`, `chips` and `dropdown`.
 You can select multiple values by setting the `multiple` attribute to `true`.
 If you add `group` to the options and having style `select`, the options will be grouped by the group name.
+If you choose `select` as style, you can also define the number of columns to display the options in the select dropout.

 ```yaml
   - type: select